milesj/interweave/README.md

 configurations][tagwhitelist].
 These configurations handle the following rules and processes.

-* Defines the type of rule: allow (render element and children), pass-through (ignore element and render children), deny (ignore both).
+* Defines the type of rule: allow or deny.
 * Defines the type of tag: inline, block, inline-block.
 * Flags whether inline children can be rendered.
 * Flags whether block children can be rendered.